grscheller/neovim-notes/notes/06-VimSpecificFeatures.md

 ## Marks

 Marks allow you to set locations within files.
-They were a vi feature, see [marks](04-AdvTradViCommands.md#marks), but have vim extensions.
+They were a vi feature but have vim extensions.
+See the [marks](04-AdvTradViCommands.md#marks) section in Advanced Traditional Vi Commands.

 ### Capital letter `A-Z` marks.